sharetribe/ftw-daily/docs/map-providers.md

 default bounding boxes defined to different place types in [Mapbox specific geocoder](../src/components/LocationAutocompleteInput/GeocoderMapbox.js).

+### Optional: Restrict location autocomplete to specific country or countries

+If your marketplace works only in a specific country or countries it might be a good idea to limit the location autocomplete to those countries.
+You can specify whether to use the limitation from [config.js](../src/config.js).
+Search for variable `countryLimit` and uncomment the line to make it active.
+Provide the country or countries in an array using [ISO 3166 alpha 2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format (eg. GB, US, FI).
+If there are multiple values, separate them with commas.

 ## Changing the map providers

 ### How to change from Mapbox to Google Maps